Please Support the Bible Translation Work of the Updated American Standard Version (UASV)

 Even the Bible itself expresses the need for translating it into all languages.
 Paul, quoting Deuteronomy 32:43, says, “Rejoice, O Gentiles [“people of the nations”], with his people.”
 And again, ‘Praise the Lord, all you Gentiles, and let all the peoples extol him.’”
 (Rom 15:10) Moreover, all Christians are given what is known as the Great Commission, to “go therefore and make disciples of all nations.”
 (Matt 28:19-20) In addition, Jesus stated, “this gospel of the kingdom will be proclaimed throughout the whole world as a testimony to all nations.”
 (Matt 24:14) All of the above could never occur without translating the original language into the languages of the nations.
 What is more, ancient translations of the Bible that are extant (still in existence) in manuscript form have likewise aided in confirming the Hebrew manuscripts’ high degree of textual faithfulness.

 Many Hebrew Old Testament scholars believe that the Jews switched from Hebrew over to Aramaic while they were exiled in Babylon for 70-years.
 However, there is no substantial objective evidence to support such a claim.
 History has shown us that groups of people who have been defeated, crushed, and enslaved for much longer than seventy years have retained their native tongue.
 We must keep in mind that the Jews were well aware of the prophecies that God would intervene and return them to their homeland one day.
 It, therefore, stands to reason that they would not be moved to set aside Hebrew in favor of either Akkadian (Assyro-Babylonian) or Aramaic, the common languages of the day.
 Some will point to the fact that Aramaic passages and words are found in the exilic and postexilic books of Daniel, Ezra, and Esther.
 However, we must keep in mind that Daniel, Ezra, and Esther include records of events in Aramaic-speaking lands and formal communication.
-They deal with the Israelite people who had been made subjects of foreign powers, who used Aramaic as a diplomatic language.
+They dealt with the Israelite people who had been made subjects of foreign powers who used Aramaic as a diplomatic language.

 Nehemiah 8:8 Updated American Standard Version (UASV)